-The City of Washington has been working with Marcia Klopf, who is a graduate student at the University of Illinois, to help establish the Square as a local historic district.
-She has also assisted with the drafting of building design guidelines that would cover those buildings.
+As you know, the City has been working with Marcia Klopf, who is a graduate student at the University of Illinois, to help establish the Square as a local historic district.
+She has also assisted with the drafting of building design guidelines that would cover those buildings and will create a resource guide for property owners to use if they are considering a building renovation.